Skip to main content

 Observing webhook traffic

-Every accepted and rejected webhook appears in the activity stream.
-Stream it with:
+Every accepted and rejected webhook appears in the activity stream:

-Rejected requests are labelled (webhook_rejected, reason code in detail) so you can distinguish a noisy upstream from a real authentication mismatch.
+Rejected requests carry a reason code (webhook_rejected: signature_mismatch, etc.) so you can tell a noisy upstream from a real auth bug.